 - Give the biggest font size to your name.
 Make it a resume heading.

-- Add your job title as a sub heading and mention any required license or certificate.
+- Add your job title as a subheading and mention any required certification or license.

-- Include your best accessible phone number and a professional email address.
+- Add your best accessible phone number and a professional email address.

 - Mention your region and state.
 You may omit the full street address.